jounb/Udacity_ab_test/README.md

 # Udacity A/B Test

-This experiment is used as the final project for Udacity's A/B testing course, and was an actual experiment that was run by Udacity.
+This analysis uses an actual experiment that was run by Udacity.
 The specific numbers have been changed but the patterns have not.
-The experiment overview and resulting data are provided by Udacity.
+The experiment overview, metric defintiions, and resulting data are provided by Udacity from their A/B testing course by Google.

-See Colab notebook for detailed analysis, or PowerPoint Deck for highlights.
+See the Colab notebook for detailed analysis, and the PowerPoint Deck for a summary.